anbox-cloud/discourse-docs/exp/capacity-planning.md

 <a name="application-resources"></a>
 ## Application resources

-Depending on the resources that your application requires, choose a suitable [instance type](https://discourse.ubuntu.com/t/application-manifest/24197#instance-type).

-The instance type specifies the resources that are available to the application:
+A default resource preset will be set for every application.
+A resource preset specifies the resources that are available to the application:

 - The number of vCPU cores
 - The amount of RAM
 - The amount of disk space
 - The number of GPU slots

-If none of the provided instance types fits for your application, you can also manually [configure the resources](https://discourse.ubuntu.com/t/how-to-configure-available-resources/24960) according to your requirements.
+Depending on the resources that your application requires, if the default resource preset does not suit, you can choose suitable [resources](https://discourse.ubuntu.com/t/application-manifest/24197#resources) that fit your application.

 When an instance for an application is launched, it takes the specified amount of resources.
-For example, if an application uses the `a4.3` instance type, it requires 4 vCPU cores, 3 GB of memory, 3 GB of disk space and no GPU slot.
 AMS internally summarises the amount of resources used by instances on a single machine and disallows launching additional instances when all resources are used (see [Over-committing resources](#overcommitting) for how to allow a higher resource usage).
 In such cases, you will see the following error message when trying to launch a new instance:

     No suitable node to satisfy instance requirement available